WPringle/GLOCOFFS/README.md

 DISCLAIMER: This model is under development and predictions for surge and coastal flooding are for research purposes only.
 They should never be used for navigational purposes or emergency planning under any circumstances.

 RECENT UPDATES:
-- Simulating with corrected spherical coordinates (new unreleased feature that I have just implemented for ADCIRC -> seems to have generally INCREASED maximum surge levels throughout globe)
+- Simulating with corrected spherical coordinates with Mercator projection (new unreleased feature that I have implemented for ADCIRC)
-- Using the semi-implicit solver with 80 sec timestep (simulation runtime is now down to ~10 min for each forecast)
+- Using the semi-implicit solver with 120 sec timestep (simulation runtime is down to ~10 min for each forecast)
+- Updated bathymetry to new GEBCO_2019 grid plus local ~100 m DEMS in Canada and Australia

-## Hydrodynamic: Maximum Surge (metereolorogical driven component above tides)
+## Hydrodynamic: Maximum Surge (meteorological driven component above tides)

 Click to see closeup of maximum surge and maximum winds/minimum pressure in individual regions